 Attendance (ASER).
 In rural India, actual attendance rates may be low even if children are officially enrolled in school.
 Thus, we also estimate effects on the school-level measure of attendance, which captures both extensive and intensive margin changes in educational investment.
 The results are again consistent with the predictions of the model.
-Columns 4-6 of Table 3 show that early life shocks increase attendance in low child labor districts (0.43 children per classroom in the IV specification, around 2% of the average enrollment), these positive effects attenuate as child labor becomes more prevalent, and in high child labor districts, positive shocks decrease attendance (0.46 children per classroom, or 2.2%).
+Columns 4-6 of Table 3 show that a positive early life shock increases attendance in low child labor districts (0.35 children per classroom in the IV specification, around 2% of the average enrollment).
+These positive effects attenuate as child labor becomes more prevalent, and in high child labor districts, positive shocks significantly decrease attendance (0.46 children per classroom, or 2%).